siraben/zkeme80/docs/shell.md

 ASCII key into those physical key sequences; desktop letters normalize to uppercase because the Forth shell is uppercase-oriented.

+## Memory and input integration

+The native dictionary remains in fixed flash page 0.
+Boot copies the renderer, font, key tables, and initial source from a named page-2 image into fixed RAM before entering Forth.
+The dictionary starts above those helpers and ends at `0xE000`; the top 8 KiB remain available for the data stack.
+This accommodates the full history rings without reducing their advertised capacity.

+`PAUSE` waits for a fresh physical key press, so the key that opened a menu page cannot also dismiss its introduction.

 ## Roadmap

 A good shell is the heart of an operating system.
 Let's make